sfc-gh-damurphy/HOL-Platform-Performance---Choosing-A-Cluster-Key/README.md

 ## 📌 Why this Matters

 - **Business value:** Clustering correctly allows for better performance of queries which can lead to more cost effecient quieries as well as better user experience
-- **Pricing impact:** Clustering can drastically reduce time for compute which has a direct influence on the cost for the customer
+- **Pricing impact:** Clustering can drastically reduce time for compute which has a direct influence on the cost for the customer, incorrect clustering can cost extra money as well as not helping performance very much

 ---